Our top 10 Slow Food Restaurants in Brussels, Belgium, embrace the movement’s guiding principles of Good, Clean, and Fair in delicious ways.

 - Les Brigittines – This cosy restaurant wins points for old-school Art Nouveau character, as well as great traditional Belgian food.
 The chef also highlights local beers from Cantillon and the Brasserie de la Senne both alongside and even in some of his dishes.

 - Les Filles – This bustling restaurant near Place Sainte-Catherine offers a traditional family-style dining experience.
-Not only do you eat from communal dishes, whatever happens to be the meal of the day, you sit with strangers (who may even become friends).
+Not only do you eat from communal dishes, whatever happens, to be the meal of the day, you sit with strangers (who may even become friends).
 The organic food is a bit like Grandma’s comforting meals – but Grandma never served such good wines!
 Book your tables at Les Filles online.

 - Mo Mo – This Tibetan restaurant has quickly become one of our new favourite ‘Cheap Eats’ in Brussels.
 The delicious dumplings are all made by hand.
-Served with warming bowls of soup and delicate steamed veggies, you can eat as much as you want without feeling guilty.
+Served with warming bowls of soup and delicately steamed veggies, you can eat as much as you want without feeling guilty.
 Book your table at Mo Mo online.

 - Wine Bar Sablon – Last (but only alphabetically) is one of our long-running favourites.
 With a name like ‘Le Wine Bar’ it goes without saying the wines are phenomenal, but the food is also excellent.
 Many of the products hail from the owner’s region of Pays des Collines in Wallonia and the charcuterie is out of this world!
 (Read our review of Le Wine Bar).
 Book your table at Le Wine Bar online